-- 1. Chaired by the Chief Financial Officer. - a.
+- 1. Chaired by the Vice President of Financial Affairs. - a.
 The Chair may only cast their vote in instances in which their vote will affect the result or they reviewed the budget in question. - b.
-The Vice Chair shall be the Deputy Chief Financial Officer. - 2.
+The Vice-Chair shall be the Deputy Vice President of Financial Affairs. - 1.
 Committee Membership shall consist of no fewer than eight voting members: - a.
 The Director of Student Groups, ex-officio, non-voting, or their designees. - b.
 SGA Financial Advisor, non-voting. - c.
 At least three Representatives confirmed by the Legislature. - d.
 At-large students as necessary, appointed according to the following process: - i.
-The Chief Financial Officer shall advertise at the start of their term and through the year as necessary. - ii.
-The Chief Financial Officer shall conduct interviews and review of applicants. - iii.
-The Chief Financial Officer shall present the nominations to the Legislature for confirmation. - 3.
-All members of the Committee who are members in an SGA-funding eligible group shall recuse themselves from any discussions and votes pertaining to their group. - 4.
-The Chief Financial Officer may dismiss any member of the Committee failing to fulfill the responsibilities of Committee membership. - 5.
-Duties and responsibilities of the Committee on Financial Affairs are: - a.
-To maintain jurisdiction over all SGA funding processes. - b.
-To fairly and equitably distribute the Student Activities Fee in a manner consistent with the rules and regulations of the Finance Process and the stated goals and objectives of the SGA. - c.
-To Deliberate on and prepare budgetary allocation recommendations for each allocation period according to the rules and guidelines of the Finance Process in
+The Vice President of Financial Affairs shall advertise at the start of their term and through the year as necessary. - ii.
+The Vice President of Financial Affairs shall conduct interviews and reviews of applicants.